Treatment depends on the type of thyroid nodule you have.

 If a thyroid nodule isn't cancerous, there are several treatment options:

 - Watchful waiting.
 If a biopsy shows that you have a benign thyroid nodule, your doctor may suggest simply watching your condition, which usually means having a physical exam and thyroid function tests at regular intervals.
 You're also likely to have another biopsy if the nodule grows larger.
-If a benign thyroid nodule remains unchanged, you may never need treatment beyond careful monitoring.
+If a benign thyroid nodule remains unchanged, you may never need treatment.

 Treating nodules that cause hyperthyroidism